-Discrimination can take on a variety of forms, both direct and indirect, and can happen in any environment.
+Discrimination can take on many different forms, both indirect and direct, and can occur in any environment.
 In the workplace, employment discrimination can occur even before a person works for an organization or company.
 Both employees and job applicants can be treated unfairly due to race, skin color, national origin, gender, disability, religion, or age.
 This type of treatment is illegal in any facet of employment, and if you believe you were treated unfairly for any of these reasons, it is crucial to seek legal representation as soon as possible to ensure your rights are protected.

 What Is Workplace Discrimination?

-- Stating or suggesting a preference for certain candidates in a job advertisement that is unrelated to a prospective employee’s qualifications or ability to perform the expected duties
+- Suggesting or stating a desire for traits in a job advertisement that are unrelated to a potential employee’s qualifications or ability to perform the expected duties

-- Paying a different salary to an equally qualified candidate in the same position
+- Paying a different salary to an equally qualified candidate forming the same duties

-- Discriminating when assigning disability or maternity leave, or when providing retirement options
+- Discriminating when assigning maternity leave, disability, or when providing retirement options

-- Discriminatory treatment when issuing promotions or layoffs
+- Discriminatory treatment when laying off or promoting employees

 Types of Discrimination